lzino90/sti/README.md

 # sti

-Code use for the simulations in "A time-varying network model for sexually transmitted infections accounting for behavior and control actions" by K. Frieswijk, L. Zino, and M. Cao.
+Code used for the simulations in "A time-varying network model for sexually transmitted infections accounting for behavior and control actions" by K. Frieswijk, L. Zino, and M. Cao.
 International Journal of Robust and Nonlinear Control, 2021, doi: 10.1002/rnc.5930

 INSTRUCTIONS AND SYSTEM REQUIREMENTS: